-For the family law priorities see Schedule B of the National Partnership Agreement 2015-2020, the Commonwealth Legal Aid Service Priorities, Family Law Priorities
+For the family law priorities see Schedule A of the National Legal Assistance Partnership 2020 - 2025 (NLAP), Commonwealth Priorities and Eligibility Principles

 (a) Priority for Urgent Matters

 - (i) Although each of the family law priorities in the Commonwealth Legal Aid Service Priorities are generally of equal priority, in deciding whether to make a grant of legal assistance for a family law for an interim order or injunction, the Commission will give the highest priority to urgent matters. - (ii) Urgent matters are matters in which the Commission determines that: - A. a child's safety or welfare is at risk; - B. the applicant's safety is at risk; - C. there is an immediate risk of removal of a child from Australia or to a remote geographic region within Australia; - D. other exceptional circumstances exist that require urgent legal assistance.